Dozens of wannabe sailors 'Go Sailing'

 * Go Sailing Project Learn to Sail sessions:

-10am – noon, Saturdays in September & October 2016 and April to August 2017.
+10am – noon, selected Saturdays April to August 2017.
 Cost of session £10 per person, instruction, kit, boats all included.
 This is funded by UYC and Sport England.
 The offer is specific and if participants cannot make the project days/ times we may be able to offer an alternative but they will not be part of the project and so will cost more.
 Following this, if Go Sailing participants would like to join as members they will have 50% of the cost of up to 6 sessions deducted from their membership (Up to a maximum of £30).
-Membership from August to 2016 season end is half price as well.

 * RYA Level 1 & 2 Courses